Do I need to reapply for financial aid every year?

 If my parents do not claim me as a tax dependent, will I be considered independent for financial aid?

 No. If you are accepted to Trinity as a dependent student you will remain a dependent student for Trinity grant assistance until you complete your undergraduate degree.
 Students who meet federal independent criteria will be considered independent for federal aid only.

-If my financial aid package includes Federal Work Study, will I be assigned to a work study job?
+If my financial aid package includes Federal Work Study, will I be assigned to a work-study job?

-No. Trinity provides an online database of available work-study positions that you will be able to access from your own computer.
-You may search the database to find a job either on campus or at a local community service organization that meets your interests and schedule.
+to find a job either on campus or at a local community service organization that meets your interests and schedule.
 More details regarding Trinity’s work-study program will be sent to you during the summer.
 You should plan to work 8-10 hours a week to earn your full Federal Work-Study award.